adyen-examples/adyen-step-by-step-integration-workshop/README.md

 // Step 10 - Handles responses, do a simple redirect based on the result. function handleResponse(response, component) {
+  // We'll leave this empty for now and fix this in step 10.
 }

 // This function sends a POST request to your specified URL,